imgspc/geocache-compression/README.md

 The overall idea is:
 * Each coordinate is a time series, so use time series compression.
-E.g. Guerra et all 2025: https://arxiv.org/pdf/2412.16266 ** Need to experiment with how to deal with positions versus normals, trying to cluster rather than seeing each coordinate of each vertex as independent, etc.
+E.g. Guerra et all 2025: https://arxiv.org/pdf/2412.16266
+* Figure out how to move to high dimension (hundreds of thousands) but short length (tens to hundreds of samples), rather than 1-d and long timeseries.
+* In particular, figure out how to reduce dimension, e.g. with clustering and dimensionality reduction techniques.
-* Use the Academy Software Foundation's DPEL for sample data (and also the octopus).
+* Use the Academy Software Foundation's DPEL and the alembic octopus for sample data

 The target is SIGGRAPH 2026.